ElvenTools/elven-tools-website/src/docs/tips-on-buying-nfts-on-the-elrond-blockchain.md

 publicationDate: '2022-01-25'
 tags:
   - articles
-excerpt: "There is a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+excerpt: "There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
 And a couple of differences in comparison with other chains."
 ogTitle: "Tips on buying NFTs on the Elrond blockchain"
-ogDescription: "There is a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+ogDescription: "There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
 And a couple of differences in comparison with other chains."
 ogUrl: "https://www.elven.tools/docs/sc-introduction.html"
 twitterTitle: "Tips on buying NFTs on the Elrond blockchain"
-twitterDescription: "There is a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+twitterDescription: "There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
 And a couple of differences in comparison with other chains."
 twitterUrl: "https://www.elven.tools/docs/sc-introduction.html"
 ---

-There is a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
 And a couple of differences in comparison to other chains.
 I don't want to focus on the supply and demand aspect because you should always do your own research before buying anything.
 I want to focus on the technological and communication-like elements here.

 ### What we will tackle in the article: